athul-tmp/JobLog/README.md

 ### Browser Extension (Quick Add)
 * **Seamless Capture:** One-click scraping of job details (Company, Role, URL) from major boards like LinkedIn, Seek, and Indeed.
 * **Secure Integration:** Directly communicates with the JobLog API using stored JWT tokens to log applications immediately.
+* **Live Sync:** New applications added via the extension appear on the open Applications page without a manual refresh (SignalR).
 * **User Experience:** Includes theme syncing (Dark/Light Mode) and auto-closing on successful submission.

 ### UI / UX